Skip to main content

 Three galvanized pipe cross-sections showing mineral buildup progression from new to 70 years old

-Many Bahama Shores ranches had original screened porches and patios that were enclosed over the decades — a common Florida modification to gain air-conditioned square footage.
+Many Bahama Shores ranches had original screened porches and patios that were enclosed over the decades, a common Florida modification to gain air-conditioned square footage.
 These conversions often have different floor levels from the main house, minimal insulation, structural connections that don't meet current code, and windows that don't match the home's architectural character.
+The pre-1950 housing stock here also carries 1940s-era heart pine framing and original cast-iron drain plumbing typical of the period.

 Planning a renovation in your Bahama Shores ranch home?